MELANOMA

 -

-Total Body Skin Photography utilizing a true state of the art system called DermEngine will allow us to follow and discover any changes in your moles.
+Total Body Skin Photography utilizing a true state-of-the-art system called DermEngine will allow us to follow and discover any changes in your moles.
 You will also have access to these photos using the proprietary mobile app.
 Artificial Intelligence is evolving using the data from the serial photographs.

 -

-Utilizing non-invasive technologies such as RCM (Reflectance Confocal Microscopy) and Tape Stripping (DermTech) for RNA analysis, may avoid the need for invasive and potentially scarring biopsies.
+Utilizing non-invasive technologies such as RCM (Reflectance Confocal Microscopy) and Tape Stripping (DermTech) for RNA analysis may avoid the need for invasive and potentially scarring biopsies.

 -